-These intelligent animals are brilliantly evolved and produce a range of substances which are useful for medicinal and cosmetic purposes, including honey, royal jelly, beeswax, and propolis.
+These intelligent animals are brilliantly evolved and produce a range of substances which are useful for human consumption and for use in cosmetics, including honey, royal jelly, beeswax, and propolis.

 To learn more about these fascinating insects, here are some interesting facts about honeybees:

 The life of a honeybee

 A colony of bees is comprised of one queen, a maximum of 60,000 worker bees (which are all female), and several hundred drones (which are all male).